Celestino Vietti: Red Bull KTM Ajo (2024)

 In 2024, Vietti joined Red Bull KTM Ajo.
-He finished in 7th place at the end of the season, with 3 wins and 1 podium.
-During the 2024 season, Vietti suffered 3 collarbone fractures, resulting in multiple races where he was unable to compete.
-Despite this, he was able to secure a win in Malaysia, resulting in his 3rd win of the year, following victories at Red Bull Ring and San Marino.
+He finished in seventh place at the end of the season, with three wins and one podium.
+During the 2024 season, Vietti suffered three collarbone fractures, resulting in multiple races where he was unable to compete.
+Despite this, he was able to secure a win in Malaysia, resulting in his third win of the year, following victories at Red Bull Ring and San Marino.

-Speed Up Racing (2025–)
+Speed Up Racing (2025–2026)

 From 2025, Vietti joined Speed Up Racing with Alonso López as a teammate.
 In the Thailand Grand Prix, during the race, Vietti was taken out by Senna Agius, after a strong qualifying session, ultimately resulting in a DNF.
-In the Grand Prix of Argentina, he finished on the podium in 3rd position.
-During the Grand Prix of the Americas (COTA), Vietti struggled and qualified in P18.
-However, during the race he was impressive, moving up to P4 before ultimately crashing out, 2 laps before the end of the race.
+In the Grand Prix of Argentina, he finished on the podium in third position.
+During the Grand Prix of the Americas (COTA), Vietti struggled and qualified in 18th.
+However, during the race he was impressive, moving up to P4 before ultimately crashing out, two laps before the end of the race.

-Vietti struggled to adapt to the Boscoscuro chasis throughout the 2025 season, having ridden all his Moto2 career on Kalex chassis to date.
-However, he was able to achieve a P3 podium in Austria at the Red Bull Ring; his first podium since Argentina.
+Vietti struggled to adapt to the Boscoscuro chassis throughout the 2025 season, having ridden all his Moto2 career on Kalex chassis to date.
+However, he was able to achieve a third-place finish in Austria at the Red Bull Ring; his first podium since Argentina.
 His only win of the season came at the Red Bull Grand Prix of Rimini and San Marino, where he achieved a dominant victory.

-Vietti ultimately finished 7th in the 2025 Moto2 World Championship.
-In 2026, he will continue with Speed RS Racing Team.
+Vietti ultimately finished seventh in the 2025 Moto2 World Championship.
+In 2026, he continued with Speed RS Racing Team.